 The Welsh guidelines

-2.2 Immediately the school receives written notification of a parent’s intention to home-educatetheir child(ren), the name of the childmust be removed from the admissions register (Regulation 8(1)(d) Education (Pupil Registration) (Wales) Regulations 2010).
-The school (including thosein the independent sector) must make a return (giving the child’s name andaddress) to the LEA within 10 school days following the date of removal (regulation 12(3)).’
+‘After the school receives written notification of a parent’s intention to home-educatetheir child(ren), the name of the child(ren) must be removed from the admissions register (Regulation 8(1)(d) Education (Pupil Registration) (Wales) Regulations 2010).
+The school (including those in the independent sector) must make a return (giving the child’s name and address) to the LA within the 10 school days following the date of removal (regulation 12(3)).’